Basilica of Saint Paul Outside the Walls: History

 On 31 May 2005, Pope Benedict XVI ordered the basilica to come under the control of an archpriest, naming Archbishop Andrea Cordero Lanza di Montezemolo as its first archpriest.

 In 2024 the Governorate of Vatican City and the Heydar Aliyev Foundation have signed a significant agreement to restore the Basilica of Saint Paul Outside the Walls.

-On 23 October 2025, during his state visit to the Holy See, Charles III of the United Kingdom, titular head of the Church of England, accompanied by his queen, visited the basilica, entering through its Holy door.
-During an ecumenical celebration presided over by the basilica's abbot, Donato Ogliari, in presence of Cardinal Archpriest Harvey, Archbishop of York and Primate of England Stephen Cottrell and the Moderator of the General Assembly of the Church of Scotland Rosemary Frew, the King received the title of Royal Confrater of the abbey.
-As a newly-installed "brother", he then took a specially designed, throne-like stall, bearing the royal coat of arms and the Latin inscription from the Gospel of John, Ut unum sint - "That they may be one".
+On 23 October 2025, during his state visit to the Holy See, Charles III of the United Kingdom, who is Supreme Governor of the Church of England, accompanied by his queen, visited the basilica, entering through its Holy Door.
+During an ecumenical celebration presided over by the basilica's abbot, Donato Ogliari, in presence of Cardinal Archpriest Harvey, Archbishop of York and Primate of England Stephen Cottrell, and the Moderator of the General Assembly of the Church of Scotland, Rosemary Frew, the King received the title of Royal Confrater of the abbey.
+As a newly installed "brother", he then took a specially designed, throne-like stall, bearing the royal coat of arms and the Latin inscription from the Gospel of John, Ut unum sint – "That they may be one".
 The royal stall will be placed in the apse of the basilica, for future use by the king and his successors.